marksowell/aws-account-finder/README.md

 1. Find the region for the S3 bucket
     `curl -I bucket-name.s3.amazonaws.com`
-           Look for the `x-amz-bucket-region` header in the response.
+           Look for the `x-amz-bucket-region` header in the response

 3. Login to your AWS Console
-   1. Set the region to the same region as the S3 bucket in the dropdown at the top of the page.
+   1. Set the region to the same region as the S3 bucket in the dropdown at the top of the page
    2. Under `VPC > Your VPCs` click `Create a VPC`
       1. Select VPC only
       2. Click `Create VPC`